 # Fetch a quote collection

-Before you can create a payment, you request a **quote collection**: a set of priced quotes for a proposed transfer, one for each payment rail supported for the requested corridor.
+Before you can create a payment, you request a **quote collection**: a set of priced quotes for a proposed transfer.
 Each quote locks in an exchange rate, fee breakdown, and validity window so you can review the terms before committing to a payment.

 This guide covers: